Scale and Weyl Invariance in Einstein-Cartan Gravity: Introduction and motivation

 It should be made clear that in our approach, torsion is always nonpropagating, so Weyl invariance is actually nothing more than a ``book-keeping'' device: it allows us to restrict the number of admissible terms in the action.
 This point was also stressed in~\cite{Jackiw:2014koa}.
 Let us also mention that in the Weyl-invariant embedding, the gauge freedom eliminates completely one scalar degree of freedom.
 This means that since our starting point is the EC counterpart of the Higgs-dilaton model, there will be 2+1 dynamical degrees of freedom in the graviscalar spectrum.

 The paper is organized as follows.
 In Sec.~\ref{sec:recap}, we recap the results of~\cite{matter_matters} concerning the graviscalar piece of the nonminimally coupled EC theory.
-We do not discuss fermions and gauge bosons since their inclusion is completely analogous to the case studied in~\cite{matter_matters}.
 In Sec.~\ref{sec:scal_inv}, we construct the globally scale invariant generalization of the theory.
 We explicitly demonstrate why it is necessary to introduce the dilaton.
 We obtain the EC counterpart of the metrical Higgs-dilaton theory.
 We diagonalize the Einstein-frame kinetic sector of the theory and identify the physical dilaton, i.e. the Nambu-Goldstone field of the nonlinearly realized dilatations.
 In Sec.~\ref{sec:weyl_inv}, we construct the Weyl invariant version of the theory and discuss in details the resulting constraints on the action.
+For completeness we also briefly comment on the inclusion of fermionic matter in both the scale- and Weyl- invariant settings.
 Our conclusions are presented in Sec.~\ref{sec:conclusions}.

 \paragraph{Conventions.} We work exclusively in four spacetime dimensions.
 Greek and capital Latin letters are used for spacetime and Lorentz indices, respectively.
 The signature of both the spacetime $g_{\a\b}$ and Minkowski $\eta_{AB}$ metrics is mostly plus.
 As usual, the tetrad/vierbein is denoted with $e_\m^A$ and the spin connection by $\omega_\m^{AB}$.
 We set $c=\hbar=1$.